domenic/promises-unwrapping/README.md

 - `ThenableCoercions.get(thenable)`
 - `ThenableCoercions.set(thenable, promise)`

+## Record Types for Promise Objects

-## The Derived Promise Transform Specification Type
+### The Derived Promise Transform Specification Type

 The Derived Promise Transform type is used to encapsulate promises which are derived from a given promise, optionally including fulfillment or rejection handlers that will be used to transform the derived promise relative to the originating promise.
 They are stored in a promise's [[Derived]] internal data property until one of [[HasValue]] or [[HasReason]] becomes **true**, at which time changes propagate to all derived promise transforms in the list and the list is cleared.